GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-app-usb.md

     **The "Q1 APP" USB drive is now eternally quarantined.
 It should only ever be plugged into the “Q1” computer.**

-9. Repeat all above steps using the "SETUP 2" computer, "SETUP 2 BOOT" USB drive, and "Q2 APP" USB drive.
+## On Setup Computer “SETUP 2”

+Create the “Q2 APP” USB drive by repeating the [On Setup Computer “SETUP 1”](/docs/setup/create-app-usb/#on-setup-computer-setup-1) section above, replacing occurances of “SETUP 1”, "SETUP 1 BOOT" and “Q1 APP” with “SETUP 2”, "SETUP 2 BOOT" and “Q2 APP”, respectively.

-10. Safely store all labeled hardware, along with the Glacier document hardcopy.
+**Safely store all labeled hardware, along with the Glacier document hardcopy.**